You just don’t get it. Do you?

-Instead build your network.
+Instead, build your network.
 Get in touch with people.
 Build some real relationships.
 Share content that you think genuinely helps your fans and follows.

-Talking about fans and followers, you’d either grow them organically – just based off the wonderful relationships you’ve made or the amazing content you share.
+Talking about fans and followers, you’d either grow them organically – just based on the wonderful relationships you’ve made or the amazing content you share.
 Or maybe off your celebrity status, the power of your brand, or an authority that you’d have become.

 Google Adwords?
 Facebook Ads?
 My Niece Can Do that

 Your niece, nephew, the neighborhood kid who originally came to mow your lawn – they can all set up Google ads and Facebook Ads.

 But then, what next?

 - Will you A/B testing your ads, landing pages, email message copy, email subject lines, CTA buttons, etc.?